reductive-group/reductive-group.github.io/_posts/2026-02-28-Syllables.md

 Really this is the same principle as the first: it’s awkward to pronounce a short vowel the at the end of a word, and in rook script that is reflected on the syllable level.
 Officially, however, it’s less important to avoid ending a syllable on a short vowel than to avoid awkward consonant clusters, so the vowel rule has more exceptions.

 The vowels that need codas are i, e, a, and u.
 In stressed syllables, the letter ə does as well, though in unstressed syllables it represents the [weak vowel]({% post_url 2026-03-13-Weak-vowel %}) and does not need a coda.
-Note that o does not need a coda, even though it is often called a short vowel.
+Note that aa does not need a coda, even though its sound is sometimes called “short o”.

 Some examples of syllable boundaries determined by vowel checking: